ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Inside Out Positional Head Tracking (standalone 6DoF) for GearVR/Cardboard/Daydream using ARCore v1.3.0
 ARCore v1.3.0 enabled Inside Out Positional Tracking (six degrees of freedom) for all ARCore capable devices.

       - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly.
-When using the cardboard version without a daydream ready phone the tracking is noticably worse.
-If you can please use the GearVR or Daydream version.
+When using the cardboard version without a daydream ready phone the tracking is noticeably worse.
+If possible use the GearVR or Daydream capable device.

       - Fast movements, featureless white areas and poorly lit areas can affect the quality of tracking severely.
-When the app starts it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still and only move slightly from left to right.
+When the app starts up it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still and only move slightly from left to right.
       After the tracking is initialised slowly move and look once around your room to allow ARCore to scan the area.
 Now the tracking should be stable enough for faster head movements.
-If the VR and real world movement don't line up correctly restart the app and keep your head steady when the app is starting up.
-To better understand how ARCore scans the room you can install the HelloARCore.apk and the ARCore app.
+If the VR and real world movement doesn't line up correctly restart the app and keep your head steady when the app is starting up.
+To better understand how ARCore scans the room you can install the HelloARCore.apk.

       - This project can give you a good taste for the capabilities of the HTC Vive Focus and the Daydream powered Lenovo Mirage Solo.
 Both devices are very pricy and not available everywhere yet.
 Because they use dedicated hardware they can offer better performance.
-A good review can be found here (https://medium.com/@iBrews/standalone-vr-a-developers-review-1bb69feb6dcc) The Oculus Santa Cruz which is expected in 2019 will also offer 6DoF tracking and feature two 6DoF tracked hand controllers which should make it a highly desirable device.
+A good review can be found here (https://medium.com/@iBrews/standalone-vr-a-developers-review-1bb69feb6dcc) The Oculus Santa Cruz which is expected for 2019 will also offer 6DoF tracking and feature two 6DoF tracked hand controllers which should make it a highly desirable device.
 Interestingly the HTC Vive Focus only uses one camera for 6DoF tracking while the Mirage Solo uses booth cameras for positional tracking.